 Dr. Leong graduated from Loughborough University with a bachelor's degree of technology in production engineering and management in July 1975.
 He completed distance learning and obtained a bachelor's degree of science in economics from University of London in August 1979 and he also finished part-time study and obtained a bachelor's degree of arts in Chinese Language and Literature from Beijing Normal University (北京師範大學) in March 2009.
 Dr. Leong graduated from the European Institute of Business Administration (INSEAD) with a master's degree of business administration in 1980 and he also finished part time study and obtained a master's degree of business research from the University of Western Australia in September 2009.
-He also graduated from the University of Western Australia with the degree of doctor of business administration in September 2013.
+He also graduated from the University of Western Australia in September 2009.
+He also graduated from the University of Western Australia in September 2013.